NSS-Day-Cohort-61/Team-1-Magnum/README.md

 ### Actors

 A TV watcher wants to see a list of actors.
-When the actor name is clicked on, the show in which the actor is the star should be displayed in an alert message.
+When the actor name is clicked on, the show(s) in which the actor is the star should be displayed in an alert message.

 ### Genres